UO-Data-Science/netneuro-arguments/README.md

 ```R
 df<-read_csv("C:/Jakes/random/folder/data.csv")
 ```
 Why?
 Because anyone else who wants to use your code will have to open up a file and re-write this code for it to work for them.
-This can be error prone, and makes it difficult understand why you got a result, because you can't trust that the file currently on your computer is the you ran because it changes regularly in your worflow.
+This can be error prone, and makes it difficult understand why you got a result, because you can't trust that the file currently on your computer is the one you ran because it changes regularly in your workflow.
 As a side note having people change code as part of a workflow also makes version control messy because every person contributing will have a different value for that line.
 So what are some solutions.

 ## File organization
-* orgainize code into packages and use relative paths (for more on paths see [here](https://datacarpentry.org/shell-economics/02-the-filesystem/index.html)) in this workflow everyone sets up there package like this, and puts there data in the same place `mydata.csv`.
+* organize code into packages and use relative paths (for more on paths see [here](https://datacarpentry.org/shell-economics/02-the-filesystem/index.html)) in this workflow everyone sets up there package like this, and puts there data in the same place `mydata.csv`.
 This is normally good enough if you agree to also run the script with your package directory as your working directory.
 (Note this isn't good enough if you want to run in other directories)
 ```
 ├── my_package